kwur/new-kwur-site/_posts/2010-12-20-local-community-radio-act-passes.md

   </p>

   <p>
-    I don't want to overstate our chances here; I really have no idea if and how it will affect our wattage situation (but believe me, we're going to find out).&nbsp; I do know, though, that this was our only reasonable chance at getting an upgrade, and now that we have it, we're going to do everything we can to pursue it.&nbsp; The next few months (or possibly years) will be tumultuous and we've got our work cut out for us, but I can honestly say that I have never been more excited to be involved with a college/community radio station.&nbsp; Stay tuned to the blog (and of course, over the air) for more information as it comes to us.&nbsp; Viva radio free St. Louis!
+    I don't want to overstate our chances here; I really have no idea if and how it will affect our wattage situation (but believe me, we're going to find out).
+I do know, though, that this was our only reasonable chance at getting an upgrade, and now that we have it, we're going to do everything we can to pursue it.
+The next few months (or possibly years) will be tumultuous and we've got our work cut out for us, but I can honestly say that I have never been more excited to be involved with a college/community radio station.
+Stay tuned to the blog (and of course, over the air) for more information as it comes to us.
+Viva radio free St. Louis!
   </p>

   <p>